mark-watson/Java-AI-Book/manuscript/neural_networks.md

      W3_last_delta[h][o] = TRAINING_RATE * output_errors[o] * hidden2[h];
 ~~~~~~~~

-I mentioned in the last section that there are two techniques for training back-prop networks: updating the weights after processing each training example or waiting to update weights until all training examples are processed.
+I mentioned in the last section that there are at least two techniques for training back-prop networks: updating the weights after processing each training example or waiting to update weights until all training examples are processed.
 I always use the first method when I don’t use momentum.
 In many cases it is best to use the second method when using momentum.
+In the next chapter on Deep Learning we use a third method for using training data: we select randomly selected small batches of training examples for each weight update cycle.

 ## Wrap-up for Neural Networks

 I hope that the material in this chapter has given you some low-level understanding of the implementation of backpropagation neural networks.
 We will use a popular deep learning library in the next chapter that in practice you should prefer to the pedantic code here.
-That said, I used very similar code in this chapter coded in C++ for several practical engineering problems in the 1980s and early 1990s including the prediction code for a bomb detector my company made for the FAA.
+That said, I used very similar C++ code to that developed here for several practical engineering problems in the 1980s and early 1990s including the prediction code for a bomb detector my company made for the FAA.